NordicSemiconductor/Android-nRF-Mesh-Library/README.md

                                 new Random().nextInt(), transitionSteps, transitionStepResolution, delay);
 mMeshManagerAPi.createMeshPdu(address, genericOnOffSet);
 ```
-and Config messages an also be sent similarly.
+and Config messages can also be sent similarly.

 ## Author